 EVENTS & ACTIVITIES – The governor still has a restriction on close-contact games and activities that involve more than one campsite, so we are unable to offer most of our planned activites and events at this time.
-We will be trying to provide what we can for safe, social-distancing events such as outdoor movies, grab-and-go crafts, live music, etc. It appears we will be unable to return to the full scope of our activities until "Phase 4" of reopening (which is only when the pandemic has been fully contained and a vaccine is available), so this will likely be the case for the rest of the 2020 camping season.
+We will be trying to provide what we can for safe, social-distancing events such as outdoor movies, grab-and-go crafts, live outdoor music, etc. It appears we will be unable to return to the full scope of our activities until "Phase 4" of reopening (which is only when the pandemic has been fully contained and a vaccine is available), so this will likely be the case for the rest of the 2020 camping season.

-POOL – Our pool is open for the season for our campers (sorry, no day passes).
+POOL – NOW CLOSED FOR THE SEASON.
+Our pool was open for the season for our campers (sorry, no day passes).
 This is with a number of changes in place to its usual operation in order to conform to MA state regulations regarding COVID-19 safety.
 We understand some of these changes will be inconvenient, but the alternative is that we have to keep the pool closed, and we know no one wants that.
 The pool will have more limited hours than usual (10am-5pm Sunday-Thursday, and 10am-8pm on Friday and Saturday, no 'adult swim' or 'night swim'), as we will be required to staff it at all times in order to manage the occupancy due to social distancing orders.
 We are only permitted to open the pool at 40% capacity, and so we will have to enforce a time limit so that all of our campers have the chance to swim for a while each day.
 The staff at the pool will be keeping track of time and you are welcome to sign up for a specific time in the day to come swimming in advance.
 Otherwise, it is on a first-come basis, with priority to new bathers.
 The pool area will be closed briefly between bather loads to allow staff to sanitize pool lounge chairs, ladders, etc. Please, swimmers and chaperones of young children only -- there are other places you can sunbathe that don't have a maximum occupancy.
 And face coverings are required when not in the water.

 OUTDOOR AMENITIES – We are able to open many of our outdoor activities, though there are restrictions.
 The miniature golf, mining sluice, and laser tag will all be open at regularly scheduled times on weekends and may also be opened by request at set times during the week if you are not staying with us on the weekend.
 Our staff will be sanitizing equipment between users.
 For other outdoor amenities (such as basketball, volleyball, horseshoes, shuffleboard, and bocce) please use your own equipment.
 Please stay 6ft apart from other campers while using these amenities, do not combine multiple camping groups, and be respectful of others waiting to play.
 The playground will also be open, but please supervise children at all times to make sure they are following the social distancing and face covering guidelines.